wolfpld/tracy/FAQ.md

 ### Can I connect to my application at any time and start profiling at this moment?

-No, all events are registered from the beginning of program execution and are waiting in a queue.
+By default no, all events are registered from the beginning of program execution and are waiting in a queue.
+There's a separate on-demand mode, enabled by using a `TRACY_ON_DEMAND` macro.

 ### Am I seeing correctly that the profiler allocates one gigabyte of memory per second?